Ashwin-Rajesh/Alphabot-Internship/Getting started.md

 # Getting Started
-	THis file does not involve any code, but rather is about the catkin build system and
+This file does not involve any code, but rather is about the catkin build system and
 ---

 ## Creating a workspace